 Over 30,000 metres have been drilled since Kincora's entry into NSW and initial on the ground activities commencing in 2Q'20.
-Two corporate transactions and a total of four direct applications for new licenses have been successful.
+Two corporate transactions (and a further one pending) and a total of four direct applications for new licenses have been successful.

-Drilling is ongoing at the Condobolin project, having completed 5 diamond drill holes at the Trundle project in 2023.
+During the period a maiden drilling program has been completed at the Condobolin and Nevertire projects, having completed a further 5 diamond drill holes at the Trundle project in the first quarter of 2023.
 All holes of the current Trundle program have confirmed an extensive multiple system gold-copper complex across a 3.2km strike, up to 900m wide and a verticial depth of greater than 800m (all open).
-Assay results have been received for four of the five holes with a technical workshop planned at the end of May to review final results and plan follow up activities.

-The Company has also been successfully awarded five separate project grants from the NSW Governments' New Frontiers Exploration program and gained a total of A\$609,5000 in co-operative funding drilling grant awards (A\$200,000 claimed to date).
+The Company has also been successfully awarded five separate project grants from the NSW Governments' New Frontiers Exploration program and gained a total of A\$609,5000 in co-operative funding drilling grant awards (A\$200,000 claimed to date and a further A\$121,512 due at period end).
 The grants follow a competitive expert panel review process, monies are non-dilutionary and on a matched one-to-one basis.